entitycs/parquetjs/README.md

 You will have to supply the aws-sdk client as first argument and the bucket/key information as second argument to the function `parquetReader.openS3`.

-If using version 3 of the sdk, aws-sdk-js-v3, supply as the client argument an object containing an already constructed S3Client along with the plain (and not yet constructed) GetObjectCommand and HeadObjectCommand classes / modules.
+If using version 3 of the aws-sdk for your S3 client, supply as the client argument an object containing an already constructed S3Client along with the plain HeadObjectCommand and GetObjectCommand modules.

 ``` js
 const params = {